The Lamb Lies Down on Broadway: Sleeve design

-Hipgnosis designed the album's artwork.
-In a departure from that company's previous album sleeves, which featured more colourful designs, the front cover of The Lamb Lies Down on Broadway makes use of black and white and no colour.
-The band's logo, originally designed by Paul Whitehead and used on Nursery Cryme (1971) and Foxtrot (1972), was replaced by a new one in an Art Deco style by George Hardie.
-The left picture on the front depicts Rael in the area where "In the Rapids" and "Riding the Scree" are set.
+The group's change in musical and artistic direction is also reflected visually, bringing in Hipgnosis to design the cover artwork.
+In contrast to previous Genesis album covers, which were colourful and more pastoral in nature, Hipgnosis conceived a monochrome design of a storyboard made of photographs depicting Rael in various settings from the story.
+The image on the right of the front cover was taken in the vaults below the Roundhouse venue in London.
+Like the story, the photographs are open to interpretation.
+The bottom left image depicts Rael in the area where "In the Rapids" and "Riding the Scree" are set.
+Storm Thorgerson said the focal point of the design was having Rael step outside of it and looking back on the events, "a step considered necessary in the process of self-realisation."
+The photographs were shot on black-and-white negative, of which the prints were cut, adjusted, and touched up with several artistic processes by Richard Manning to produce a final composite.
+The band were adamant that they did not want to be photographed for the cover, and conducted a search for a model to portray Rael.
+They went with an unnamed person who is credited as "Omar" on the liner notes.
+The cover features a new band logo in an Art Deco style produced by George Hardie.

+The band members had varying opinions of the album cover.
+Hackett considered it inferior to many of Hipgnosis's other covers and felt the style reflected an unwillingness by Hipgnosis to take the band's preferences into consideration.
+By contrast, Banks and Gabriel felt the cover was well-suited to the album, effectively highlighting that the music was in a much more stark and realistic style than their previous albums, though Gabriel said he was not fully satisfied with the model who portrays Rael.
+Collins called the cover "a little bit confused, just like the story.
+It's a distinct package and at least it evokes something."

 Release

-The band considered releasing the album as two single albums released six months apart.
-Gabriel later thought this idea would have been more suitable, for a double album contained too much new material, and the extra time would have given him more time to work on the lyrics.
-Nevertheless, The Lamb Lies Down on Broadway was released as a double album on 29 November 1974, days after the start of its supporting tour.
-It became the band's highest-charting album since their formation, peaking at No. 10 on the UK Albums Chart in December 1974 during its six-week stay on the chart, and No. 41 on the US Billboard 200 in 1975.
+The Lamb Lies Down on Broadway was released on 22 November 1974, days after the start of its supporting tour.
+It peaked at No. 10 on the UK Albums Chart in December 1974 during its six-week stay on the chart, and became the band's highest-charting album yet in the US, peaking at No. 41 on the Billboard 200 in February 1975.
 Elsewhere, the album reached No. 15 in Canada and No. 34 in New Zealand.
 Two singles were released; "Counting Out Time" with "Riding the Scree" as its B-side, was released on 1 November 1974.
 The second, "The Carpet Crawlers" backed with a live performance of "The Waiting Room (Evil Jam)" at the Shrine Auditorium in Los Angeles, followed in April 1975.
 The album continued to sell, and reached Gold certification by the British Phonographic Industry on 1 February 1975, and Gold by the Recording Industry Association of America for sales in excess of 500,000 copies on 20 April 1990.